 Matthew Walsh, MA/PhD Candidate

-Matthew is interested in Early Modern utopian literature.
-In the summer of 2018, he completed a summer fellowship tracing seventeenth-century conceptions of the animal, namely how cross-species comparisons function in the period to modulate a wider network of mutualities between race, sexuality, and able-bodiedness.
-Matthew’s previous fellowship explored the ecocritical affinity between Thomas More’s titular text and England's early colonial propaganda.
-Matthew received his BA in English Literature at Fitchburg State University, where he graduated valedictorian of his class.
+Matthew is interested in animal studies.
+In the summer of 2019, he completed a summer fellowship tracing seventeenth-century conceptions of the animal, namely how cross-species comparisons function in the period to modulate a wider network of mutualities between race, sexuality, and able-bodiedness.
+Matthew’s previous fellowship explored the ecocritical affinity between Thomas More’s Utopia and England's early colonial propaganda.
+He received his BA in English Literature at Fitchburg State University, where he graduated valedictorian of his class.

 Will Steffen (2018) - Assistant Professor of English—American Internation College, MA

 Meghan Swavely (2018) - Adjunct Assistant Professor—University of San Diego, CA

 Josephine Hardman (2017) - Lecturer in English Language & Literature—Smith College, MA

 Katey Roden (2016) - Lecturer of English and Women's & Gender Studies; Visiting Scholar in Digital Humanities—Gonzaga University

 Anne-Marie Strohman (2014) - Children's Writer and Freelance Editor

 Marie Roche (2013) - Translator English and French at UMass Amherst Translation Center

 Nathaniel Leonard (2013) - Assistant Professor & Director of the Center for Teaching and Learning—Westminster College

 Timothy J. Zajac (2013) - Brother with The Dominican Friars Foundation